dkh-dev/crypto/README.md

 # crypto

-_A crypto library that is secure, easy to use and hard to misuse_
+_A crypto library that is easy to use and hard to misuse_

 ## Installation